andreacfromtheapp/elm-query/README.md

 ## Usage ##

-This package doesn't need any settings at the moment (this may change in the future).
+This package doesn't need any settings (this may change in the future).

 ### Commands ###